This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-It was perfectly cooked melt in your mouth salmon.
+It was perfectly cooked melt-in-your-mouth salmon.
 I went for the house special – Dill Salmon.

 Lake Quinault’s north shore is in Olympic National Park while the south shore is managed by the forest service.

-Lowland Old Growth Forests
+4. Explore the Lowland Old Growth Forests

 You will not be crazy for thinking that the following trails are rainforest trails.
 They are in fact lowland forests.

-It took me some research to figure out what the difference was because I felt for sure I was walking through a temperate rainforest on the Marymere Falls, and especially Soleduck Falls trail.
+It took me some research to figure out what the difference was because I felt for sure I was walking through a temperate rainforest on the Marymere Falls, and especially the Soleduck Falls trail.

 It’s indicative of the rain that falls in this region, as these trails were still incredibly moist and filled with cedar and Sitka trees.

-However, the biggest distinction between old growth lowland forests and temperate rainforests is lower rainfall.
+However, the biggest distinction between old-growth lowland forests and temperate rainforests is lower rainfall.
 As the Sul Doc Valley is further away from the coast this makes sense.

 The lowland old-growth forests have Douglas fir and western hemlock forests with trees that exceed 200 years old, and have a multi-layered canopy with abundant downed wood and standing dead trees.